ipspace/netlab-examples/BGP/IGP-metric/README.md

 * [Install *netlab*](https://netsim-tools.readthedocs.io/en/latest/install.html).
 * Start the lab with **netlab up _topology-file_**

+Sample topology files:

+* *topology-ospf.yml*: OSPF-only topology on Cisco IOSv
+* *topology-2igp.yml*: Network-wide OSPF + EIGRP between PE1 and E1 on Cisco IOSv
+*topology-isis.yml*: Network-wide IS-IS + OSPF between PE1 and E1 on Arista vEOS.

 **Notes:**

 * To run your tests with a different virtualization provider, execute **netlab up** with **-p _provider_** argument.

-Sample topology files:

-*topology-ospf.yml*
-: OSPF-only topology

-*topology-2igp.yml*
-: Network-wide OSPF + EIGRP between PE1 and E1

-*topology-isis.yml*
-: Network-wide IS-IS + OSPF between PE1 and E1.
-To check the behavior of various network operating systems, execute **netlab up** with **-d _device_** argument using any [network device of your choice](https://netsim-tools.readthedocs.io/en/latest/platforms.html).
+* To check the behavior of various network operating systems, execute **netlab up** with **-d _device_** argument using any [network device of your choice](https://netsim-tools.readthedocs.io/en/latest/platforms.html).